 Apps To Help Identify The Stars At Night

 Stargazing can be a fun and educational activity to do with the kids at night, ideal for warmer summer nights or camping trips.
-In Brisbane we are lucky enough to have the he Sir Thomas Brisbane Planetarium at Mt Coot-tha and The Brisbane Astronomical Society that has regular viewing nights.
+In Brisbane we are lucky enough to have the Sir Thomas Brisbane Planetarium at Mt Coot-tha and The Brisbane Astronomical Society that has regular viewing nights.

 If you have a budding astronomer there are heaps of free and cheap star gazing apps available for download in both the Google Play and Apple stores for your phone and tablet devices.
 Below are some of the best apps for stargazing with kids.